2.3 Medicaid & Dual-Eligibles

 Key Takeaways

-• Medicaid is a joint federal-state program; the federal share is set by the Federal Medical Assistance Percentage (FMAP), which varies by state income levels.
+• Medicaid is a joint federal-state program; the federal share is set by the Federal Medical Assistance Percentage (FMAP), which ranges roughly 50%-77% based on state per-capita income.

-• Federal law requires states to cover mandatory benefits such as inpatient and outpatient hospital, physician, and laboratory services, while optional benefits vary by state.
+• Federal law requires states to cover mandatory benefits such as inpatient/outpatient hospital, physician, and laboratory services, while optional benefits like adult dental vary by state.

 • EPSDT (Early and Periodic Screening, Diagnostic, and Treatment) is a mandatory comprehensive benefit for Medicaid-enrolled children under 21.